priyanshuakv/priyanshuakv/README.md

 ### 🚀 What I’m Up To
 * 📉 **Learning:** Advanced SQL, Python for Data Science, and Power BI/Tableau.
 * 🔍 **Focusing on:** Financial Modeling, Exploratory Data Analysis (EDA), and Market Trends.
-* 💼 **Goal:** To secure a role where I can apply data-driven insights to financial problems.
+* 💼 **Goal:** Seeking a Data Analyst role to deliver data-driven financial insights and business solutions.

 ## 🌐 Socials: